-Since July 2019 he is a member of the Board of Directors of the Cyprus Marine and Maritime Institute (CMMI).
 Since February 2023, he is a member of the Bicommunal Technical Committee for financial affairs and commerce.
 Since February 2024, he is the President of the Council of the Cyprus Technological University.

 DIRECTORS' CURRICULA VITAE (continued)

 STAVROS G. GALATARIOTIS

 Mr. Stavros Galatariotis was born in Limassol.
 He graduated from the University of Surrey with a BSc in Business Economics (First Class).
 During his studies he was awarded the CIMA award by the Chartered Institute of Management Accountants.
 Mr. Stavros Galatariotis holds an MBA from the Cyprus International Institute of Management.